SpongePowered/SpongeDocs/source/troubleshooting.rst

 Operating System is unstable (eg. Virus infection)
 --------------------------------------------------

-**Symptom**: The Server keeps crashing or timing out, and other parts of your OS are also having problems.
+**Symptom**: The server keeps crashing or timing out, and other parts of your operating system are also having problems.

-**Solution**: Stop Everything.
-Thoroughly check your system and storage devices for Malware and Viruses.
+**Solution**: Stop everything.
+Thoroughly check your system and storage devices for malware and viruses.
 Good tools for this include AdwCleaner, Junkware Removal Tool, MalwareBytes, and most antivirus ware.
 Check your server files for corruption after a clean restart of your system.
 Examine the hardware for damage too if the problems persist - eg. a